lllucius/skilltest/README.rst

 :config: (dict) You may override any of the *skilltest* configuration settings when a test begins.
 The example shown, changes the synthesizer and forces regeneration, presumably because this particular test works better with a different voice (for example).

+:unittest: (string) This specifies the command *skilltest* will execute for each tested utterance to allow you to verify the results.
+See `Unit testing <Unit testing_>`_  for more info.

 |
 | Each **list** item, may utilize any combination of different methods for supplying the test data.
 You may specify as many as you need, just remember that for every item listed, each value provided by the method will cause an additional test to be sent to AVS and you can quickly get into the hundreds of tests.
 See the **bypass** configuration and command line options for reviewing the utterances before actually testing.
 |